 Instant Pot Applesauce

 We were lucky to have friends drop off a box of homegrown apples on our doorstep recently as a surprise.
-Being that apple anything is always a family favorite in our home, I was excited to be able to make batches and batches of Instant Pot applesauce to freeze for later!
-We experimented with the recipe to be able to cook as many apples as possible in a pressure cooker, but you, of course, can cut the recipe in half if you’re trying to make enough for the week.
+Being that apple anything whether it be an easy apple crisp, apple pie, apple sauce, or apple cider margarita always a favorite in our home, I was excited to be able to make batches and batches of Instant Pot applesauce to freeze for later!
+We experimented with the recipe to be able to cook as many apples as possible in a pressure cooker, but you, of course, can cut the recipe in half if you're trying to make enough for the week.

 With just 2 ingredients, our applesauce Instant Pot recipe is perfect for gluten-free, sugar-free, vegan, vegetarian, paleo, and Whole30 eaters alike!